beksinska/cv_improvement_tool/README.md

 Result:

-- Extract Method Pattern: Split the monolithic function into smaller, focused functions that each have a single responsibility:
+- Extract Method Pattern: Split the monolithic function into smaller, focused functions that each have a single responsibility: \
-uploadFile: Handles file upload
+uploadFile: Handles file upload \
-createVectorStore: Creates the vector store with the file
+createVectorStore: Creates the vector store with the file \
 updateAssistantWithVectorStore: Updates the assistant

 - Improved Error Handling:

-Each function now has its own try-catch block with specific error messages More descriptive error messages for easier debugging
+each function now has its own try-catch block with specific error messages, more descriptive error messages for easier debugging

-- Better Separation of Concerns:

-Each function handles one specific task
-The main function orchestrates the process flow
+- Better Separation of Concerns: each function handles one specific task, the main function orchestrates the process flow, same level of abstraction, logging is consistent across all operations
-Same level of abstraction
-Logging is consistent across all operations

 - Improved Readability:

-Clear function names that describe their purpose Sequential steps are clearly visible in the main function Consistent error handling pattern
+clear function names that describe their purpose, sequential steps are clearly visible in the main function, consistent error handling pattern

 - Better Maintainability:

-Each function can be tested independently!
-Changes to one part of the process won't affect others New functionality can be added without modifying existing code
+each function can be tested independently, changes to one part of the process won't affect others, new functionality can be added without modifying existing code

 This refactoring follows several principles:
 - improves code clarity and readability
 - reduces method size and complexity
 - follows the single responsibility principle
 - makes the code more testable
 - makes future modifications easier

 9. **BUILD**: [here](https://github.com/beksinska/cv_improvement_tool/tree/main/software_engineering_tasks/build)